aymengan/EDT_JSPTA/README.md

 2. Insert a new Shop Floor and resize to the desired dimensions.
 3. Insert the desired Geofences.
 4. Insert the Workstations of the JSPTA.
 Assign a unique ID to each Workstation greater than 0.
 5. Insert the Products and Delivery Station of the JSPTA.
-Every Product must have a unique ID greater than 0.
+Every Product and Delivery Station must have a unique ID greater than 0.
 6. Insert the AGVs.
 Every AGV must have a unique ID starting with 0.
+You must reference the MultiAgent controller to the AGVs under JSSP Multi Agent:Controller.
 7. Run the environment.

 Note: Be sure to Bake the Surfaces with NavMesh and, if using directly for inference, remember to adjust the input and output sizes of the network.
 Given a configuration with n products, m workstations and k agents, the input size and output size are $2n+2m(n+1)+k-1$ and $n+1$ respectively.